agalue/opennms-drift-kubernetes/README.minikube.md

 ## Deploy the applications

-Once `minikube` is running, execute the following to modify the original YAML files designed for `kops` in order to run a reduced version of the environment here:
+Once `minikube` is running, execute the following to apply a reduced version of the original YAML files located at the [manifests](manifests) directory, that fits the suggested settings.

 ```shell
 kustomize build minikube | sed 's/[{}]*//' | kubectl apply -f -
 ```

 > **WARNING**: There are a few issues when deleting resources, hance the patch with `sed`.
-There are going to be warnings, specially with CRDs like `cert-manager`, but the solution should work.